Verstappen signs new Red Bull deal to 2023

 Advertising

-“I respect the way Red Bull and Honda work together and from all sides everyone is doing what they can to succeed.
-I want to win with Red Bull and our goal is of course to fight for a world championship together.”
+“I respect the way Red Bull and Honda work together and from all sides everyone is doing what they can to succeed.”

+With Verstappen and Leclerc committing their long-term futures to Red Bull and Ferrari respectively, Mercedes have now been left without the option of signing one of the sport’s megastars should Hamilton desert them.

+The Briton, who turned 35 on Tuesday, met with Ferrari chairman John Elkann on two occasions last year, and the Italian giants are interested in signing him.
+Hamilton has admitted his future at Mercedes is uncertain, with team principal Toto Wolff also weighing up his options.

+For Red Bull, Verstappen’s contract extension marks something of a coup.
+The Dutchman was arguably the pound-for-pound driver of 2019, often out-performing his inconsistent machinery.

+He won on three occasions and finished above both Ferrari drivers, Leclerc and his team-mate Sebastian Vettel, in the championship.

-Red Bull team principal Christian Horner added: “With the challenge of the 2021 regulation changes on the horizon continuity in as many areas as possible is key.
+“With the challenge of the 2021 regulation changes on the horizon continuity in as many areas as possible is key,” said Red Bull team principal Christian Horner.

 “Max has proven what an asset he is to the team, he truly believes in the partnership we have forged with our engine supplier Honda, and we are delighted to have extended our relationship with him.”